Win McNamee | Getty Images news Getty Images

 Biden’s tax plan

 Generally, Roth accounts make sense if taxpayers think their income tax rate will be higher when they withdraw their retired money.
-To see also : The government owns a piece of your traditional 401(k) or IRA.
+To see also : Here’s why emergency savings funds never go out of style.

 In that case, it would bring financial benefit if the tax is paid now at a lower rate.